Generation

 We are using Pytest’s default test output in this guide, printing a line for each test that is being run and listing all failures at the end.
 You can adjust the output behavior following this documentation.

-Using the single POST method example (default asserts) of the /v1/products endpoint, the test passes out of the box.
+Using the single POST method example (default asserts) of the /v1/products endpoint, the test passes.

 For this section, we intentionally changed the expected response body in the products_POST_contract_test.py test file.